senior1805/DEVOPS-CHALLENGE/README.md

 private_ip_2 = "<Your_Private_IP_2>"
 ```

-In the ``` load_balancer.tf ``` we specify the details of the VCN that we are going to create.
+In the ``` load_balancer.tf ``` we specify the details of the Load Balancer that we are going to create.
 Let's check each part.

 - This section is the default that your terraform file should contain.
 It is also where we specify the region.